Bioinformatics-Munich-Student-Lab/igem-2023-wiki/wiki/docs/model.md

 **3. Forward Pass**:  \
-The SEPIA model takes the positive/negative graphs, processes it through the encoder to get embeddings, and then through the decoder to get side effect predictions.
+The SEPIA model takes the positive/negative graphs, processes them through the encoder to get embeddings, and then through the decoder to get side effect predictions.

 ```python
 pos_preds = model(subgraph, pos_nodes, pos_effect_ids)